 Drawing on research linking animal-assisted programs to the successful development of empathy and prosocial behaviour, ENGAGE empowers youth to participate in the creation of a more socially-conscious society – one that reflects our love for animals, and for each other.

-ENGAGE offers an innovative on-site program comprised of four 2.5-hour interactive workshops tailored to different age groups.
+ENGAGE offers innovative on-site programning comprised of interactive workshops tailored to different age groups.
 Each workshop features hands-on activities with carefully selected animals, meaningful group discussions, and creative animal-enrichment projects.

-ENGAGE works collaboratively with organizations such as schools and community groups to promote animal welfare and thereby improve not only the lives of animals but of the community as a whole.
+ENGAGE works collaboratively with animal shelters, schools and community organizations to promote animal welfare and thereby improve not only the lives of animals but of the community as a whole.

 Emelie Luciani worked as an animal welfare educator at the Montreal SPCA, Québec’s largest and busiest animal shelter.
 She was also the organization’s Adoption and Foster Program Coordinator with over seven years’ experience.
 Emelie’s involvement in animal welfare education integrates her two passions: animals and working with youth.
 Emelie holds a BA in Sociology.

 Colleen Ovenden is the former Director of Education and Community Outreach at the Montreal SPCA and creator of the highly-successful Youth Ambassador Program, an empathy-building animal advocacy initiative for youth aged 10-17.
 Prior to her career at the Montreal SPCA, Colleen was an educational consultant at the elementary and secondary levels, and worked closely with the directives of the Ministère de l’Éducation et de l’Enseignement supérieur (MÉES).
 Colleen holds an MA in Cultural Studies and a Ph.D.
 (ABD) in Communication Studies.